-Our ability to complete the acquisition of Linear Technology Corporation ("Linear") is subject to various closing conditions, including the receipt of consents and approvals from governmental authorities, which may impose conditions that could adversely affect us or cause the acquisition to be abandoned and the approval of Linear's stockholders.
+Our ability to complete the acquisition of Linear Technology Corporation (Linear) is subject to various closing conditions, including the receipt of consents and approvals from governmental authorities, which may impose conditions that could adversely affect us or cause the acquisition to be abandoned.

 We and Linear must make certain filings with, and obtain certain consents and approvals from, various governmental and regulatory authorities.
-We have not yet obtained the regulatory consents and approvals required to complete the acquisition.
+We have not yet obtained all regulatory consents and approvals required to complete the acquisition.

 Governmental or regulatory agencies could seek to block or challenge the acquisition.
-Even if these regulatory consents and approvals are obtained, the governmental authorities from which these approvals are required may impose conditions on the completion of the acquisition, including requiring significant divestitures, that could have an adverse effect on the combined company following the acquisition.
-The merger agreement may require us to accept conditions from these regulators that could adversely impact the combined company.
+Even if these regulatory consents and approvals are obtained, the governmental authorities from which these approvals are required may impose conditions on the completion of the acquisition, including requiring significant divestitures or placing restrictions on the conduct of the combined company's business, which could have an adverse effect on the combined company following the acquisition.
+The merger agreement may require us to accept certain conditions from these regulators that could adversely impact the combined company.
 If we agree to undertake divestitures or comply with operating restrictions in order to obtain any approvals required to complete the acquisition, we may be less able to realize the anticipated benefits of the acquisition, and the business and results of operations of the combined company after the acquisition may be adversely affected.
-If the required regulatory consents and approvals are not received, or they are not received on terms that satisfy the conditions set forth in the merger agreement, then neither we nor Linear will be obligated to complete the acquisition.
+If all required regulatory consents and approvals are not received, or they are not received on terms that satisfy the conditions set forth in the merger agreement, then neither we nor Linear will be obligated to complete the acquisition.
 Under the merger agreement, we could be required, under certain circumstances, to pay Linear a termination fee of \$700 million.
 If such a termination fee is payable, the payment of this fee could have material and adverse consequences to our financial condition and operations.
+The applicable waiting period for the acquisition under the Hart Scott Rodino Antitrust Improvements Act of 1976, as amended, expired on October 19, 2016, and as a result, the acquisition has been cleared for U.S. antitrust purposes.
+In addition, we have received clearances for the acquisition from antitrust regulators in Germany, Japan, Israel, Korea and Romania.